sonicjoy/mcp_merge_request_summarizer/INSTALLATION_GUIDE.md

 pip install -e .
 ```

+**6. Python version issues**
+- This tool requires Python 3.10 or higher
+- Check your version: `python --version`
+- Upgrade if necessary

 ## 📋 System Requirements

-- Python 3.8 or higher
+- Python 3.10 or higher
 - Git (for git operations)
 - pip (for package installation)